 The Interior West is losing nature at an alarming pace.
+Natural areas are disappearing at the rate of one football field every 2.5 minutes, due to human development and population growth in the Interior West.
+We must shape responsible land development and ensure permanent protections.
 Ecologists, led by E.O.
 Wilson, say that we must protect at least 50% of land and water for nature to prevent the majority of species from going extinct.
 This is our goal for the West, and we are working with state and local decision makers, conservation partners, and communities from Montana to New Mexico to get it done.

 Scientists and advocates realize that the biggest challenge is mobilizing political will to protect half the planet.
 We have set a goal of reaching 30% protection by 2030 as the first step to protecting 50% of lands and waters by 2050.